PCI Express: Form factors

-PCI Express (standard)
+PCI Express add-in card

-A PCI Express card fits into a slot of its physical size or larger (with x16 as the largest used), but may not fit into a smaller PCI Express slot; for example, a x16 card may not fit into a x4 or x8 slot.
+A PCI Express add-in card fits into a slot of its physical size or larger (with ×16 as the largest used), but may not fit into a smaller PCI Express slot; for example, a ×16 card may not fit into a ×4 or ×8 slot.
 Some slots use open-ended sockets to permit physically longer cards and negotiate the best available electrical and logical connection.

 The number of lanes actually connected to a slot may also be fewer than the number supported by the physical slot size.
-An example is a x16 slot that runs at x4, which accepts any x1, x2, x4, x8 or x16 card, but provides only four lanes.
-Its specification may read as "x16 (x4 mode)", while "mechanical @ electrical" notation (e.g. "x16 @ x4") is also common.
+An example is a ×16 slot that runs at ×4, which accepts any ×1, ×2, ×4, ×8 or ×16 card, but provides only four lanes.
+Its specification may read as "×16 (×4 mode)" or "×16 (×4 signal)", while "mechanical @ electrical" notation (e.g. "×16 @ ×4") is also common.
 The advantage is that such slots can accommodate a larger range of PCI Express cards without requiring motherboard hardware to support the full transfer rate.
-Standard mechanical sizes are x1, x4, x8, and x16.
-Cards with a differing number of lanes need to use the next larger mechanical size (i.e. a x2 card uses the x4 size, or a x12 card uses the x16 size).
+Standard mechanical sizes are ×1, ×4, ×8, and ×16.
+Cards using a number of lanes other than the standard mechanical sizes need to physically fit the next larger mechanical size (e.g. an ×2 card uses the ×4 size, or an ×12 card uses the ×16 size).

 The cards themselves are designed and manufactured in various sizes.
 For example, solid-state drives (SSDs) that come in the form of PCI Express cards often use HHHL (half height, half length) and FHHL (full height, half length) to describe the physical dimensions of the card.
+The concept of "full" and "half" heights and lengths are inherited from Conventional PCI.

+The length levels beside full are not a PCIe standard, but only a manufacturer agreement.
+Half length provides sufficient space for a ×16 connector.
+Below that narrower data connectors need to be used.

+These dimensions can be freely mixed and matched, but larger dimensions tend to co-occur.

+There is a fixed distance of 57.15 mm between the connector's key notch (middle ridge diving data and power) and the end of the card, which may be covered by an end plate with a screw-hole for installing onto the computer case.
+This fixed length ensures that cards do not protrude out of the chassis.

+The slot spacing is exactly 0.8 in on ATX motherboards.

+For further specifications of the slot, see #Physical layer below.